GalvanicGames/unity-pooler/README.md

 **Release Objects on Scene Transition** - If an object persists across scenes then should it be released back to the pool when the scene changes?

-**Send Creation Message** - Should a creation message be sent to a GameObject when it is created.
-Calls the function 'OnCreate' on every Monobehaviour on the created GameObject and its children.
-This isn't a cheap operation so populating the pool is advised.

 **Use Cap?** - Should the pool be capped at a certain count?
 If capped and the cap is hit then GameObjects will be recycled and reused to allow getting a new one.

 **Cap Amount** - The cap count size.

-**Reuse Message Type** - When a GameObject is reused due to hitting the cap.
-What kind, if any, message should be sent.
-Possible options are none, EnableDisable (reused GameObject will receive OnDisable message followed by OnEnable), or a the message OnPooledObjReused (which will be invoked on every active MonoBehaviour on the GameObject and its children).

-**Desired Population** - This is informational only.
-The pool does not use this value but allows the desired number to be associated with the object.
-Call gameObject.PopulateToDesired() to populate the pool to this value.

 ### Populating ###